 IEEE Region 8 Student Paper Contest

-3. However a paper can be submitted by a student branch if the student branch counselor supports the paper and the paper is within the valid rules for submission.
+However if the branch does not hold a student paper contest, a paper can be submitted by a student branch if the student branch counselor supports the paper and the paper is within the valid rules for submission.

 B. CHARACTER OF THE PAPER